luttero/maud/src/help/readme.txt

 Maud Version notes:

+(10/07/2024):   2.9995.
+The "Green cut" release.
+                Added onr Java example on how to run a customizable Maud process to load an analysis, set the data and run a background subtraction.
+Inside the commented lines there is also how to do some wizard analyses.
+Everything without the interface, can be used to write a custom process with Maud.
+You find it in com.radiographema.tools.

 (18/06/2024):   2.9994.
 The "genAI" release.
                 Adding some usefull function to help generating simulated data for AI training.
 You access them from the special menu.